arnoudkooi/sn-scriptsync/README.md

 Please report an issue on GitHub if you experience problems, or have a feature request.

 ## Warranty
-This tool cmes as is with no warranty.
+This tool comes as is with no warranty.
-Not allowed to copy or republish this extension
+Not allowed to copy or republish this extension or it's code.